 After booking accommodations, begin making a list of things to do.
 This depends on how many days you plan to spend in this beautiful state, but there are a few must-do activities.
 In addition to Grand Canyon, Phoenix deserves some attention.
 Some of the best tourist attractions in Phoenix are Desert Botanical Garden, Frank Lloyd Wright’s Taliesin West and Heard Museum.

 Scottsdale should also have a special place on the must-see list because of its bustling city life, as well as Sedona — which is one of the most beautiful places in Arizona thanks to its stunning location surrounded by red rock mountains and buttes.
 Also known for its vortexes found at sites around town, Sedona is believed to be a highly spiritual place.

 Popular Activities in Arizona

 In addition to top destinations, try some activities in Arizona.
-Since the state is known for amazing golf courses, a games will enhance the adventure.
-Phoenix is a renowned golf destination with a multitude of courses, but there are also courses in Scottsdale and other cities in Arizona.
+Since the state is known for amazing golf courses, a game will enhance the adventure.
+Phoenix is a renowned golf destination with a multitude of courses, but there are also courses in Scottsdale.
 Troon North, for instance, is a golfers heaven, offering two courses — Pinnacle and Monument — helpful amenities, and the promise to have a memorable game.

 Besides playing golf, indulge in long, unwinding hikes and get in touch with the state’s natural beauty.
 Or admire the charming state from above while enjoying a hot-air balloon experience.
-These are just some activities to try in Arizona.
+These are just some activities to try.
 Those who visit Arizona should also shop, ride horses, browse art galleries and sight-see.